jhsware/nix-infra/README.md

 **Why nix-infra?** I wanted to test the limits of NixOS when it comes to maintainability and real-world use.
 There is a future for private PaaS solutions in a world where privacy and cost control are primary concerns—we just need to build it on the right foundation.

+> **Experimental:** nix-infra now includes [MCP server support](#mcp-server-experimental) for AI-assisted infrastructure management.
+Query node status, inspect logs, and manage your fleet through natural language conversations with Claude or other MCP-compatible AI assistants.
+This is an early experiment in making Linux system administration more accessible and efficient.

 **Benefits:**

 - **Low and predictable cost** — runs on Hetzner Cloud